LakshmikarPolamreddy/Spills-Project_Information-Architecture/README.md

 Implemented Stored procedures and triggers for automatic updates DDL file:
 ER Diagram:
-Bus matric:
+Bus matrix:

 Step4: EDA and Data visualization steps done in python file
-Step5: Data visulaization in Tableau to answer our research questions (Clearly shown in the project ppt
+Step5: Data visulaization in Tableau to answer our research questions (Clearly shown in the project ppt - saved as 'A project on analyzing spill incidents in NY state'.pdf in this repository)